-(3) This subclause applies if the master of a small vessel has been authorised by the harbour master for the purposes of this clause.
+- (3) This subclause applies if the master of a small vessel has been authorised by the harbour master for the purposes of this clause. - (4) In this clause -

 channel, Geraldton Harbour and water ski area are as indicated on Department of Transport Chart WA 939.